Visiting the Georgia Aquarium? Here’s everything you need to know.

 There are four main self-guided portions of the Aquarium, and this is the order of our favorites.

-Dolphin Tales – See these amazing bottlenose dolphins in action as they fly through the air and interact with their trainers.
+See these amazing bottlenose dolphins in action as they fly through the air and interact with their trainers.
 It’s a fun show for all ages, and it’s a lot more educational than other dolphin shows we’ve seen.
 There’s a splash zone in the first few rows, and it’s not just a sprinkle.
-Be sure to check their calendar for show times.
+Get tickets here.

 Lastly, there are programs, animal interactions/encounters, and additional ways to enhance your time at the aquarium.
 All of these have additional fees to the general admission.
 We’ve done a few already and can’t wait to check out the rest!